xd2287/transformers/docs/source/en/model_doc/vit_mae.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 TensorFlow version of the model was contributed by [sayakpaul](https://github.com/sayakpaul) and
 [ariG23498](https://github.com/ariG23498) (equal contribution).
 The original code can be found [here](https://github.com/facebookresearch/mae).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vit_mae](https://huggingface.co/models?other=vit_mae)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with ViTMAE.